top of page

 Women of the World Festival 2022 - Cairns Photographer Cristina Bevilacqua

-I am a Mother (daughters 34 & 14 years), Grandmother (grandsons 11 and 5 years), Founder, Elder, Aboriginal Artist and Healer.
+Hello, I am a Mother (daughters 34 & 14 years), Grandmother (grandsons 11 and 5 years), Elder, Aboriginal Artist and Healer.
 My totem is the Wurrugu- eagle bird (Guugu Yimithirr language).

-Shadows reflect what is happening in the present.
-A lighting can alter its perception.
-I created the Aboriginal cultural healing program as a pathway to finding one’s own Truth, Acceptance, and Light.
+I created the Aboriginal cultural healing program, Rainbow Songlines, as a pathway to finding one’s own Truth, Acceptance, and Light.
 My great grandparents were denied their human rights and for me to claim the definition of freedom I have to be responsible for healing the consequences and the entrapment of intergenerational trauma.
 I have been holding the sad stories of trauma but also the happy stories of what is to come.
 This has been my journey and experience and I wanted to share it.

 The cultural healing ceremonies for women of all ages cultivates the re-birthing and re-awakening of one’s Spirit bringing forth the inherent potential in each individual to create a more meaningful and purposeful life.